-This is to preclude the suspicion that I have, that Hong Kong (HK), would signal China’s confidence that the west would do nothing, just as Hitler rightly guessed that France and Britain would do nothing if he invaded Poland over the plausible pretext of Danzig being a German city entirely surrounded by Polish territory.
+This is to preclude the suspicion that I have, that the full annexation of Hong Kong (HK), by the mainland regime, would signal China’s confidence that the west would do nothing, just as Hitler rightly guessed that France and Britain would do nothing if he invaded Poland over the plausible pretext of Danzig being a German city entirely surrounded by Polish territory.

-The Chinese regime has been “integrating” their own population with that of the HK Chinese, the HK Chinese are democratically minded, western minded, liberal-minded in thought and attitude, the mainland regime is colonising HK with loyal party members and their families, of which there are many millions.
+The Chinese Communist Party has been “integrating” the population of mainland Chinese with that of the HK Chinese, the HK Chinese are democratically minded, western minded, liberal-minded in thought and attitude, the mainland regime is colonising HK with loyal party members and their families, of which there are many millions.

 This is one of the complaints of the HK protestors, real protestors, who have something genuine to complain about, that they’re being colonised by the families of the Chinese military and law eforcement, as well as by Chinese Billionaires.
-They’re also being arrested for the crime of ‘journalism’, as well as of a host of other activities which regimes in the west are in the process of instituting in law as being ‘criminal’.
+They’re also being arrested for the ‘crime’ of journalism, as well as of a host of other activities which regimes elewhere are in the process of instituting in law as being ‘criminal’.
 The “copy-cat” syndrome of those obsessed with power.

-In mainland China, political dissent is a criminal offence, for which the ordinary response from the state is to arrest the guilty party or parties, and send them to one of many “re-education facilities”, or as we might call them, “Concentration Camps”.
+In mainland China, political dissent is a criminal offence, for which the ordinary response from the state is to arrest the guilty party or parties, and send them to one of many “re-education facilities”, or as we more accurately call them, “Concentration Camps”.

 In Xin-Jiang province there is one such infamous camp, known to many Chinese as “China’s Auschwitz”, from which many internees do not return to their families.
 The same threat hangs over the heads of the families if they ever even talk about their “unpersoned” relative, the ‘smart’ phone hears all.